 This is a great article, if you look past the attitude.
 It mentions that too many people don’t know the difference between the internet at large and www,…

-Several otherwise very intelligent people in my life don’t understand the details between:
+Several otherwise knowledgeable people in my life don’t understand the details between:

 – China’s “great firewall”